SoftSec-KAIST/TikNib/README.md

 ### 1. Run IDA Pro to extract preliminary data for each functions.

-This step takes the most time.
+**This step takes the most time.**

+This step fetches preliminary data for the functions in each binary and stores the data in a `pickle` format.
+For a given binary, it generates a pickle file on the same path with a suffix of `.pickle`.
 Please configure the `chunk_size` for parallel processing.

+For IDA Pro v6.95 (original version in the paper), use `tiknib/ida/fetch_funcdata.py`.

 ```bash
 $ python helper/do_idascript.py \